retro-frame/common/README.md

 The directory `spec/` contains the following common specifications:

-* `spec/rf-char.txt` provides a provides a specification of Retro-Frame characters, which are a superset of Unicode, and character encodings.
+* `spec/rf-char.txt` provides a specification of Retro-Frame characters, which are a superset of Unicode, and character encodings.

 * `spec/rf-path.txt` provides a specification of a universal path representation which is used to locate an object on a file system in an